decentraland/old-documentation/_posts/development-guide/2018-06-21-entity-interfaces.md

 ## Introduction

 Entities are the basic unit for building everything in Decentraland scenes, think of them as the equivalent of Elements in a DOM tree in web development.
-All entities share the same base constructor, they all have a tag, attributes, and children entitiies.
+All entities share the same base constructor, they all have a tag, attributes, and children entities.

 `<entity>` is the base element of Decentraland, all elements are built by extending the base `entity` object.
 An `<entity>` can contain several components, each component introduces attributes that modify the entity in different ways.
 For example, you can include the `color` component on an entity to set its color, or include the `withCollisions` component to make it collidable.